 Any website which lists business names and contact information in an organized fashion, typically in alphabetical order or by business type.
 Directory information is frequently assimilated by the local search engines.
 For more information see: Local Directories and Citations

-The web address or homepage of a particular business or organization.
+domain name The web address or homepage of a particular business or organization.
 Examples: JoesPlumbing.com, PortlandDentists.com, etc. Domain names are reserved at registrars such as GoDaddy.com, Dotster.com, and Register.com.

-It is speculated that requests for driving directions on applications like Google Maps count as user behavior, and may indicate the popularity of a local business and thus, have some effect on rankings.
+driving directions It is speculated that requests for driving directions on applications like Google Maps count as user behavior, and may indicate the popularity of a local business and thus, have some effect on rankings.

 For more information see: Local Directories and Citations